Seven Essential Tools Every Director Should Have

 This is that funky-looking lens contraption you see all the big-shot directors squinting through like pirates looking for ships to plunder.

-All you have to do is align the settings to match that of your camera, and you’ll get a fairly accurate representation through the lens of your viewfinder of what the framing of a shot would look like through your camera.
+All you have to do is align the settings to match those of your camera, and you’ll get a fairly accurate representation through the lens of your viewfinder of what the framing of a shot would look like through your camera.
 This is very useful for planning your future shots.

 Magic Viewfinder is an app available for free on both iOS and Android devices.
 The app uses your smartphone camera and lets you make focal length and aspect ratio adjustments as needed.